Yuriy Daybov

 Building production-grade solutions at MVP speed

-I focus on identifying growth bottlenecks and building software engineering systems that deliver within real business constraints.
+I focus on identifying growth bottlenecks and building both the team and the development system that deliver within real business constraints.

 // profile